kirkofypsi/7DWorkProblemModel/dimensions/leadership.md

 * *managers are belittling to staff*
 * *management can be passive-aggressive*
 * *management's respect for staff is low*

+### NO APPRECIATION OR RECOGNITION
+> Leaders are perceived as showing little or no appreciation for hard work and contributions made by employees.
+They are accused of undervaluing their employees, minimizing individual contributions made by them or simply not recognizing any great work done, which could diminish employees' sense of accomplishment and motivation.

+__Exemplary statements reported by employees:__

+* *leadership does not value employees*
+* *you won't get credit for your work*
+* *under-appreciated*
+* *you can feel undervalued*
+* *company is not really interested in employee's appreciation*

 ## SUPPORTIVENESS